lwambisrat/N-Puzzle-Game/README.md

 ## Troubleshooting

-- If the program reports the puzzle as unsolvable, re-check the tile permutation and blank position; the solver properly uses the inversion+blank rules.
+- If the program reports the puzzle as unsolvable, re-check the tile permutation and blank position
 - If you see no solution for a puzzle that should be solvable, ensure you entered tiles in the correct order and the blank index is correct (0-based).
 - If runtime/memory usage is excessive for larger puzzles (e.g., 24-puzzle), consider switching to IDA* or using a specialized solver.